 Louvain-la-Neuve has a lot to offer both expats and locals choosing to live there.

 1. Louvain-la-Neuve is a young and lively city

 Louvain-la-Neuve, derived from the French for New Leuven, was a city originally founded with the sole purpose of housing students at the Université Catholique de Louvain.
 Construction began in 1968, with its first inhabitants arriving in 1972, principally there to attend the university.

 A pedestrian city in the heart of Belgium, its modern and multicultural atmosphere draws visitors to stroll around and enjoy the culture and amenities that entertain both the student and working population alike.
-Aline says that “with a population of 31,000 inhabitants, two urban centres, a science park, and many other important infrastructures, it’s an increasingly popular location for young families and professionals.”
+With a population of 31,000 inhabitants, two urban centres, a science park, and many other important infrastructures, it’s an increasingly popular location for young families and professionals.

 2. Louvain la Neuve welcomes diversity

 Nowadays, the city draws a community that is diverse, rich and varied.
 Louvain la Neuve is split into five districts: Biéreau, Lauzelle, Hocaille, Bruyères, and Baraque.

 There is something for everyone in Biéreau, ranging from attracting prospective undergraduate scientists who flock to study at the faculties of science, applied sciences and agricultural sciences, to those who enjoy the lively Rue de Wallons, which has a variety of well-priced bars and restaurants.
 It’s an exciting area to live in with many concerts taking place annually at the Ferme du Biéreau.
 The district is even home to a famous microbrewery serving authentic Belgian beer.